amin-amat/WorkOne/AgencyInside-FEDC/README.md

 The device QA phase took about half the time as actual production, if not a little longer, just to make sure that I could test as many scenarios as possible to offest having any bugs showing.

-On completeing my QA, I fully optimized the jpeg being used and minified both the CSS and HTML.
+On completing my QA, I fully optimized the jpeg being used and minified both the CSS and HTML.
 The final versions went through one last web performance test, links to the results are included below.

 Tested on :

 Web Browsers:

-Safari
+Safari,
-Firefox
+Firefox,
 Chrome

 Mobile Emulator:

 Android:
-Samsung Galaxy
+Samsung Galaxy,
 LG Nexus

 iOS: